What is Data Explorer?

 You are now at the Data Explorer dashboard.
 Here you can see your domain ID, number of configured records, what record types are used and the graph to the right shows how many queries each record type is getting within the parameters of the time series (scaled).
 Both the query count and total percentage are visible in the Scaled view.

-If you would like to view the chart with the actual proportions as apposed to scaled, click the Actual tab above the chart.
+If you would like to view the chart with the actual proportions as opposed to scaled, click the Actual tab above the chart.

 This chart can be used in conjunction with any and all of the categories just below it.
 So for example, if you'd like a visual breakdown of how much traffic is coming to each PoP, click the Location tab.